Chapter 10 The Ingenious A

 117. The Octagon in the 20th century

-Beginning in 1796, Law was the most consistent developer in the city.
-Lured by Greenleaf's preaching that the "New Jerusalem" would be as commercial as political, he began building near the river.
-But by 1798, it was apparent that there were not enough houses surrounding the Capitol to bed and board congressmen when they came to the city in December 1800.
-Little is known of Law's operations.
-He evidently avoided Greenleaf's business model.
-Instead relied on the remnants of Greenleaf's "people" on an ad hoc basis and got two or three brick houses built every year.
+Law faced the problem first.
+After buying 500 lots, beginning in 1796, he was the most consistent developer in the city.
+Lured by Greenleaf's preaching that the "New Jerusalem" would be a commercial as well as political center, he decided to develop New Jersey Avenue.
+It was one of the shorter avenues but it afforded the quickest link between the Capitol and the water front.
+Law began building near the river.
+But by 1798, it was apparent that developing Square 689 was imperative because there were not enough houses surrounding the Capitol to bed and board congressmen when they came to the city in December 1800.

-Up on Square 689, Law decided to first build on the southeast corner lot, evidently attracted by the length of the block along C Street which allowed space for an imposing row of house along C Street then curving up toward the Capitol.
-He would not necessarily own the neighboring houses but he did finance their construction.
-A court would later agree that doing so also satisfied his obligation to build houses.(4) As for the style of that corner house, thanks to the city's building regulations, it obviously had to have a bowed front.
-By the way, a corner of the Longworth House Office Building which fills Square 689 faces the acute angle of the intersection with a flat front entrance several yards from the intersection.
+Law decided to build a large house on the square's southeast corner lot so that it could anchor a row of houses going up toward the Capitol as well as a row going west toward South Capitol Street.
+He would not own all the neighboring houses but he did finance their construction.
+A court would later agree that doing so also helped satisfy his contract obligation to build 166 houses.(4) As for the style of that corner house, thanks to the city's building regulations, it obviously had to have a bowed front.
+By the way, that regulation no longer rules.
+A corner of the Longworth House Office Building which fills Square 689 faces the acute angle of the intersection with a flat front entrance several yards from the intersection.
 The entrance almost forms half of the hypotenuse to the angle made by the two streets.

 Oval rooms became the fashion in late 18th century Britain and France.
 New country seats had them.
 In 1786, while on a prolonged stay in England, William Hamilton sent instructions on how to build Woodlands, then outside Philadelphia but now in that city's Fairmount Park.
 His mansion would have two notable oval rooms, a parlor and dining room.(8) However, putting oval rooms in a confined townhouse as opposed to a rambling country house would take some skill and ingenuity.

 By 1797, the only oval rooms actually built in the federal city were Hoban's oval rooms in the President's house.
 No one has ever suggested that Hoban designed Law's or Tayloe's houses.
-However, Thornton had planned oval rooms and Law would have known about that.
 By 1798, thanks to his education, position and income from the Tortola plantation, Thornton was solidly in Law's and the General's social set, while Hoban would never be.
 Plus, the relationship between Thornton and Law was more than social.
 They needed each other.
 For Thornton, Law provided entree to Mount Vernon.
 His wife made Law part of the family.
 For Law, Thornton provided information about the board of commissioners, and hopefully support during its deliberations.
+Thornton had planned oval rooms, albeit very large, for the Capitol and Law would have known about that.

 Why else would Thornton think that Lovering was an "ingenious A"rchitect the same weekend he had tea with Law?
 No one then or now thought that his cheapening Hadfield's Executive office design was ingenious.
 Architectural historian Pamela Scott rues that instead of ''Hadfield’s sophisticated, up-to-date neoclassical building," the city got "a traditional, rather old-fashioned Georgian one."(10)

 Lovering asked the board to hire him to build his design.
 But the board put his design out for bids and Lovering's was the third lowest.
 So Lovering did not show his ingenuity as a building contractor for the commissioners.
-In early 1798, the board asked Lovering to inspect models of window sashes for the Capitol made by three contractors.
-One needed an extra inch here and there and with another static electricity might be a worry.
+When he helped the commissioners and their carpenter with sashes, he found one needed an extra inch, with another static electricity might be a worry.
 As for the third, the molding was too thin.
-His ability to school everyone about sashes might make Lovering "ingenious" but not an "ingenious A."(11)
+His ability to school everyone might make Lovering "ingenious" but not an "ingenious A."(11)

 In an October 1798 letter to the board, Lovering claimed that he had a hand in building two-thirds of the houses in the city.
 It's not likely that the mere number of his projects impressed Thornton.
 He had never commented on the design features of the Twenty Buildings and nothing about the small houses likely pleased such an exponent of grandeur.
 That leaves a current project, Law's house, as what likely was on Thornton's mind when he almost complimented Lovering.